 So instead of looking at the financial incentive, perhaps a better approach would be to look inside yourself – what are you good at?
 What do you enjoy doing?
 Any hobby that excites you?
-The idea generation is a process of brainstorming on what are your strengths as individual and building on top of them.
+The idea generation is a process of brainstorming on what are your strengths as an individual and building on top of them.
 These are the areas you need to tap into and build a business around it.
 If you like what you are doing, the financial incentive would be a mere consequence, not the primary drive.

 2. Idea validation

 So you have an idea for a business.
 Or few of them.
 Now what?
 Of course, you need to do your homework before considering starting a company.
 Have you done any research?
 Perhaps someone already had the same idea (7.5 billion people on this planet).
 Or even better, someone in China is doing the same business, so you can actually learn from their best practices (we call this Benchmark), and apply them in your business.
 Or if you have several – which one is “the one”?
-There are several ways how you can validate your business idea – for start, a simple Googling will do just fine.
+There are several ways how you can validate your business idea – to start, a simple Googling will do just fine.
 Try to understand what you did already and what you can do further.